dtsoden/YouTubeVideos/Chat Platforms Custom Connectors/README.md

-# Your Generativa AI source for Custom Connectors on the Microsoft Power Platform
+# Your Generative AI source for Custom Connectors on the Microsoft Power Platform